 If you are just beginning your college search and want general information to guide you, visit our Journey to College page for resources!

 Best of luck on your journey to GW - and know that our office is here to help you along the way!

 Below you'll find all of our offerings to help you learn more about the GW community, to engage with our staff and students, and to get answers to all of your burning questions.
-These resources are vital now, and we'll continue to offer them even after we re-open our campus to visitors.
 We've categorized them as if they were college courses, but of course, there are no pre-requisites - choose whatever works best for you!